beto-rodriguez/LiveCharts2/docs/cartesianChart/axes.md

 ## Clearing the current zooming or panning

-Setting `MinLimit` and `MaxLimit` properties to `null` will clear the current `zooming` or `panning`, and will let the chart fit the view of the chart to the available data in the chart, the default value of both properties is `null`.
+Setting `MinLimit` and `MaxLimit` properties to `null` or `double.NaN` will clear the current limits and fit the the data to the viewport.

 ## MinStep property